Skip to main content

 Includes BYU Latter-day Saint undergraduate tuition, Baltic Center tuition, housing, internship placement, and international health insurance coverage.

-Does not include airfare, preparation course tuition, personal expenses, or meals.
+Does not include airfare, personal expenses, or meals.

 Includes Latter-day Saint undergraduate tuition for 3 credits, Baltic Center tuition, housing, internship placement, and international health insurance coverage.

-Does not include airfare, preparation course tuition, personal expenses, or meals.
+Does not include airfare, personal expenses, or meals.

 Scroll NAVY BIG-01.svg